noobie-devil/Foody_Clone/README.md

 # FoodyClone

-This is the source code of the calculator application project made while studying android programming at university
+This is the source code of the online food ordering application project made while studying android programming at university

 ## Collaborators